When Does the IRS Forgive Back Taxes? A Complete Guide

 Partial Payment Installment Agreement (PPIA)

-If you qualify for a PPIA, the IRS will let you make a monthly payment you can afford.
 Once the collection period expires, the agreement ends, and the IRS forgives the unpaid portion of your tax debt.
 You will need to provide detailed financial information to qualify for this type of payment plan.

 A first-time penalty abatement is a form of partial IRS forgiveness.
 This relief involves the removal of failure-to-pay, failure-to-file, or failure-to-deposit penalties from your tax balance.